hatakkey/MAG-cups/docs/5G_session_verification.md

 ##1. **Register the 5G Subscribers**:
-You can subscriber the needed imsi using the below predefined script,it contains the IMSI,APN ,Slice info....etc
+Register the IMSIs used in this MAG-CUPS CLAB using the predefined script below, which includes the IMSI, APN, slice information, and other relevant details.
 ```bash
 [root@compute-1 scripts]# ./register_subscriber.sh
 <snip>